What does my website need?

 Using the above site map as an example you could build out a very static website, with graphics that fit your brand and show off your work and well written copy, so in essence a digital brochure.

-We’d class this as a static site, which is perfect for many organizations.
+We’d class this as a static site, which is perfect for many organisations.
 However, what if you have a really complicated product that you want to show off on the website, it is entirely possible to build a fully interactive webpage that will allow users to pan around that product and in essence use it virtually.
 These kind of builds can really make you stand out form the competition as a market leader.
 There are also more subtle touches of animation that can be added into a page such as parallax where images move at a different speed to the background when scrolling which done right is really pleasing to the eye as you scroll a page.

 You also need to consider where information on the site is going to come from, in my example of a static site it is simple, it will come from a copy writer and be put into the site before it goes live.
 However, there are scenarios where you may want to pull data from external sources, an outdoor bar for example might like to show real time weather information.
 This can easily be done using APIs (Application Programming Interface) to keep the site up to date with live information to inform your visitors.